 By selling through other channels and having your website, you can position yourself for success in the ever-changing ecommerce landscape.

 Even the most successful businesses may be fooled by the misconceptions that prevent them from succeeding online.
 Instead, focus on ecommerce best practices and your ecommerce SEO.
 Now that you’ve debunked some of those myths examine where you’re encountering unnecessary roadblocks to your progress.

 Also, this is where you could be losing out on essential possibilities.
 We’ve been assisting businesses since 2014 in identifying and overcoming the myths and misunderstandings impeding their development and success.
 Book a free consultation if something is preventing your online company from flourishing.

 Re-engaging and re-recovering customers during the phase of awareness

 You have three fantastic techniques at your disposal to re-engage and regain consumers during the awareness phase:

 Cause a Potential Exit to be disrupted

 - When a customer’s mouse cursor moves towards the back or exit button, you may offer them a tempting discount coupon or product offer in return for their email address.
-Exit-intent offers are fantastic since they refocus a distracted customer’s attention while also capturing the email address of someone who is going anyhow, giving you extra leads to follow up with.
+Exit-intent offers are fantastic since they refocus a distracted customer’s attention while capturing the email address of someone going anyhow, giving you extra leads to follow up with.